 The University does not assume any responsibility for loss of property or damage to personal belongings.
 All residents are advised to consider personal property insurance and check with their family’s homeowner’s insurance policy for possible coverage.

 Like any relationship, roommate relationships take time to build based on communication and consideration and it may take several weeks for roommates to create a positive rapport.
-Resident Assistants and Community Assistants are trained to help facilitate this process and can help students have important conversations with their roommates.
+Resident Assistants are trained to help facilitate this process and can help students have important conversations with their roommates.
 Room changes are not permitted during the first two weeks of the semester to allow roommates enough time to establish a working relationship.
 During the third week of the semester students can request to change rooms as part of the Room Change Process.

 Each resident will be assigned a mailbox in his or her residence hall.
 Mail is received, sorted and placed in mailboxes daily (Monday – Friday).
 Packages and any mail piece too large to fit in your mail box will be held in the Mail Center, located in Mandeville Hall.
 The Mail Center notifies students, via email, that they have a package.
 Please be sure to bring your UB ID with you when retrieving items from the Mail Center.
 Mail and packages will not be released without valid picture ID.
 When students leave for summer vacation, they must file their forwarding address with the Mail Center to receive their first-class mail.
 If no forwarding address is on file, first-class mail will be “returned-to sender.”
 All other mail will not be forwarded due to U.S. Postal regulations and will be discarded.
 Residents must also inform the Mail Center when they move from one hall community to another.
 Mail not picked up within thirty (30) days will be deemed abandoned and may be destroyed.
 The University will not sign for and accept delivery of cash on delivery (C.O.D.) packages.
 Students must be present with payment at time of delivery.